Mission & Vision

 Fighting Homelessness for Over 30 Years

 Founded in 1985 as one of nineteen original projects, AHCH was part of a national demonstration initiative funded by the Robert Wood Johnson Foundation and Pew Memorial Trusts to develop innovative approaches for providing healthcare to people experiencing homelessness.
-Recognizing that primary care provided in isolation is neither effective nor sufficient to address the underlying health problems or barriers to care faced by homeless people, the model that has developed over the past thirty years focuses on providing a full range of health and social programs.
+Recognizing that primary care provided in isolation is neither effective nor sufficient to address the underlying health problems or barriers to care faced by homeless people, the model that has developed over the past 31 years focuses on providing a full range of health and social programs.

 AHCH continues to be the only healthcare organization in central New Mexico dedicated exclusively to providing services to homeless people.
 Our goal is not just to help homeless people to become healthier.
 Rather, it is to help them to overcome all of the health-related barriers to moving out of homelessness and into lives as participating members of the community.